ramyvictor/Xrm-World-Docs/docs/TemplateEngine/introduction.md

 ---
-sidebar_position: 1
+sidebar_position: 20
 ---
 # Introduction
 Template-driven automation of record operations model-driven Power Apps application.
+A planned collection of operation request definitions.
 You can create a group of action templates that can run on trigger definition(s).
 Every group item represents a table record in Dataverse represented in a robust JSON editor to easily construct the table record object definition.

 ## Template Group
-A group of template items.
-Defines the scope of actions and the  [source](appendix#source) type.
+Group of template items (set of actions).Defines the scope of actions and the  [source](appendix#source) type.
 A group can be filtered by a filtering expression.
 ### Conditional Template Group Filtering
 Runs only if the source state is Active
 ```json